Operators are able to monitor harvest through robust map layers that improve the in-cab experience.

 Harvest Mobile utilizes the wireless capabilities of the wireless data server (WDS) or 4600 CommandCenter and MTG and the iPad to send the harvest data from the combine to the operator inside the combine cab.
 The harvest data is stored on both the iPad and the WDS or 4600 CommandCenter.
 Harvest Mobile also sends data from the iPad to the WDS to the combine for functionality such as machine setting adjustments with Interactive Combine Adjustment (ICA).

 Harvest Mobile utilizes the cellular capabilities of the iPad to sync data to John Deere Operations Center.
 Data can also be sent to the Operations Center via Wi-Fi when the iPad is not connected to the WDS or 4600 CommandCenter and MTG.
+While Harvest Mobile data will be sent to Operations Center, currently there is no ability to view the data in Operations Center.
 See John Deere Operations Center for additional information.